AresMUSH/aresmush/game/plugins/mail/help/mail.md

+---
+topic: mail
+toc: Communicating
+summary: In-game mail system.
+categories:
+- main
+aliases:
+---
-The %xhMail System%xn lets you send messages to players who are not online, similiar to email.
+The **Mail System** lets you send messages to players who are not online, similiar to email.

 `mail` - Shows your inbox.
 `mail <#>` - Reads a message in your inbox.